pablodecm/phd_thesis/src/105_chapter_5.md

 by injecting up to 100 times the expected SM contribution of simulated HH production events to a dataset of simulated QCD multi-jet events.
-The distributions of the various variables after hemisphere mixing are compatible with the QCD multi-jet component, which is the majority component and not affected by the presence of signal.
+The distributions of the various variables after hemisphere mixing are not affected by the presence of signal, and are compatible with the QCD multi-jet component, which is the majority component.
+The level of agreement for the variables used as input of the probabilistic classifier in a control region will be discussed in more detail in [Section @sec:bkg_validation].

 The hemisphere mixing technique is applied to the data events passing the selection described in [Section @sec:event_selection].